ComScore

 Finding a show we both genuinely love is a win in and of itself (because let’s be honest, marriage is all about compromise…Monday Night Football for him, Dancing with the Stars for me).
 But as we hunker down every week to see what relationships grew stronger or who inevitably crashed and burned, these hour-long episodes somehow morph into full-on couples therapy sessions.

 More often than not, we both end up reaching for the remote, pausing to discuss the major blow-up we just witnessed or whose side we’re taking in a disagreement.
 We’ll wax on about which couples we think have the strongest bond and which ones are destined for failure.
 We analyze the contestants’ behavior, their actions, body language and words.
 We dissect every fight, every milestone, every white lie and every “I love you” (toxic or true).
-Whether we agree, disagree or some combo of the two, each thoughtful discussion is like a mini session of couples therapy.
+Whether we agree, disagree or some combo of the two, each thoughtful discussion is like a mini session of couples therapy and shadow work.
 And weirdly, they make me feel closer and more connected to him.

 love-is-blind-couples-therapy-marissa-and-ramses